Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 The Wine

-I spent three days tasting.
-At my count, I visited 11 estates and used the spit bucket at most of them (legal limit is 0.05% — police roadblocks are common).
+Give the tasting rooms three days and you can comfortably work through 11 estates — use the spit bucket at most of them (the legal limit is 0.05%, and police roadblocks are common).

 The standouts: